Mopazob/saopaulo_crimes/README.md

 # Conclusions

+* Looking the quantity of crimes committed in Sao Paulo wen can see that North West and East 2 are the last in this count so we can assume that this two are the safest.
 * Checking the objects stolen in Sao Paulo phones are the most common one.
 Next we can see the "other" category which we can conclude that is relationed with cars stolen if we check the WordCloud made.
 * Males are the most common victims of assaults in Sao Paulo with 60% of the cases.
 * The quantity of crimes commited in Sao Paulo increase aproximatly three times between 5 pm and 11 pm.